The Fallen Ones

-The Fallen Ones is a Sci Fi Channel original movie from 2005.
+The Fallen Ones is a 2005 American made-for-television science fiction horror film written and directed by Kevin VanHook.
+A Sci Fi Channel original film, it stars Casper Van Dien, Kristen Miller, Geoffrey Lewis, Navid Negahban, Scott Whyte, Tom Bosley and Robert Wagner.
+The plot follows an archaeologist who discovers the mummified remains of a giant connected to the biblical Nephilim.

 Plot

 Five thousand years ago, in Sumer, the fallen angels had intercourse with human females and their offspring were a race of giants called Nephilim, destroyed by the great flood.
 The evil angel Ammon (Navid Negahban) mummifies his son Aramis to save him and hides in hell.
 In the present day, the archaeologist Matt Fletcher (Casper Van Dien) finds Aramis tomb while excavating for building a resort for the entrepreneur Morton (Robert Wagner).
 The engineer Angela (Kristen Miller) joins the team, giving support in the diggings.
 When some workers mysteriously vanish, Morton hires the security force of Ammon to find the missing men.
 However, his real intention is to resurrect Aramis in the eclipse of the moon and dominate the human race with a new breed of giants.
 In the end, by creating a flood, they are able to drown both Aramis and Ammon, but not before Ammon reveals he has other children scattered at the four corners of the globe.